 There is nothing wrong with being active on Facebook or any other social media platform, but you need to be careful about what and when you share certain types of information.
 We have already heard a number of stories about burglars using social media to glean information about the homes they target.

-One tip is to not post about expensive items you just bought.
+One simple security tips for the home is to not post about expensive items you just bought.
 You might be excited about your new 4K TV or a new piece of jewelry you just got as a gift, but these types of posts can also gain the attention of criminals.
 Furthermore, you do not want to announce when you are going on vacation or out for the evening.
 When a burglar sees this, they will know that your home is going to be empty.

 Avoiding these common mistakes can go a long way toward improving your home alarm and preventing a break-in.
 To take your alarm to the next level and provide your home with the best protection possible, you should consider installing a smart wireless system.